shemazai/airi5c/README.md

-# raifes
+# AIRI5C
-RISC-V softcore / asic implementation based on vscale
+RISC-V softcore

-This implementation of the RISC-V ISA is based on the outdated "vscale" implementation.
+This implementation of the RISC-V ISA was inspired by vscale/ri5cy and others and is meant to be part of a low-power ASIC design.

-The vscale code was updated to the current ISA spec and debug module and JTAG-TAP support have been added.

-The implementation is work in progress.
-It has been tested on Genesys Virtex 5 board, on a Zynq board and first silicon is expected Feb 2019.
+The core is a three-stage (IF,DE/EX,WB) implementation, including external debug support, support for the
+RCPI coprocessor interface and a JTAG transport module.

+The repository includes a Vivado project for the NexysVideo FPGA-Board.

+It has been testet with the following setup:
+Eclipse MCU <-> OpenOCD <-> Olimex ARM-USB-TINY-H JTAG-adapter <-> Nexys Video FPGA-Board.

+A hardware multiplier is included, implemented as a coprocessor on the RCPI interface.

+A simple GPIO and UART (TX only) peripheral is included in the FPGA design.